 Second, figure out how much your value will appreciate.
 Long-term increases in property values can be a substantial revenue source.

-Third, explore the benefits of depreciation and the tax benefits you’re eligible for.
+Third, explore the benefits of depreciation and the real estate tax benefits you’re eligible for.
 The most obvious one is the 1031 exchange.
 However, you should also find out if your state has some specific multifamily housing unit laws.
 And if you qualify for any other type of tax exemption.
 If so, you’ll make more money.

 Fourth, do two very important cost-benefits analyses: renovation before a sale and mortgaged loans vs. value appreciation.